Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 This file is also provided in the restraints

-Setting up the docking with HADDOCK3
+Setting up and running the docking with HADDOCK3

-to compare models to either the best scoring model (if no reference is given) or a reference structure, which in our case
+will be used at various stages to compare models to either the best scoring model (if no reference is given) or a reference structure, which in our case we have at hand.
+This will directly allow us to assess the performance of the protocol.
+In the absence of a reference,caprieval

-The basic workflow will consists of the following modules:
+Our workflow consists of the following modules:

 topoaa